Skip to content

 desktop_open_in_editor(path: string, line?: number, col?: number, wait?: boolean)Open a file in the user's editor.
 Detects $VISUAL$EDITORcode / cursor / subl / nvim / vim on PATH → platform fallback.
 Injects -g path:line:col for GUI editors.

-All run under a 30-second AbortController ceiling enforced by the router. desktop_terminal accepts a per-call timeout (seconds, per the wire spec — converted to ms internally) that's clamped to a 10-minute maximum. desktop_screenshot has its own 10 s timeout and 50 MB cap. desktop_clipboard_* 5 s timeout and 10 MB cap.
+All tools run under a 30-second AbortController ceiling enforced by the router. desktop_terminal / desktop_powershell accept a per-call timeout (seconds, per the wire spec — converted to ms internally) that's clamped to a 10-minute maximum. desktop_screenshot has its own 10 s timeout and 50 MB cap. desktop_clipboard_* 5 s timeout and 10 MB cap.

 The router heartbeats desktop.status every 30 s, advertising the full handler-name list, so the server's desktop channel knows which tools your client can service.
 Servers ping /desktop/_ping?tool=<name> to fail fast when a tool isn't advertised.